 This is a prime example of our content marketing framework plan in action.

-You can’t expect to land clients, sales, or customers with a single post.
+You can’t expect to land clients, grow your sales funnel, or attract customers with a single post.
 Not even two, three, or four.

 You have to structure loads of unique, high-quality content that’s structured for multiple stages of a user journey.